 [applyaf] is developed using [Scott Chacon]’s [GitHub Flow].
 To contribute, fork [applyaf], create a feature branch, and then submit a pull request.
 [GitHub Flow] is summarized as:

-master, you can and should deploy immediately.
+- Once it is merged and pushed to master, you can and should deploy immediately.

 [applyaf] is released under the MIT license.
 Please see the [LICENSE.txt] file for more information.

 [applyaf]: https://github.com/questrail/applyaf [coveralls image]: http://img.shields.io/coveralls/questrail/applyaf/master.svg [coveralls link]: https://coveralls.io/r/questrail/applyaf [github flow]: http://scottchacon.com/2011/08/31/github-flow.html [LICENSE.txt]: https://github.com/questrail/applyaf/blob/develop/LICENSE.txt [license image]: http://img.shields.io/pypi/l/applyaf.svg [numpy]: http://www.numpy.org [pull request]: https://help.github.com/articles/using-pull-requests [pypi ver image]: http://img.shields.io/pypi/v/applyaf.svg [pypi ver link]: https://pypi.python.org/pypi/applyaf [python standard library]: https://docs.python.org/2/library/ [scott chacon]: http://scottchacon.com/about.html [siganalysis]: https://github.com/questrail/siganalysis [travis image]: http://img.shields.io/travis/questrail/applyaf/master.svg [travis link]: https://travis-ci.org/questrail/applyaf